 Heidi, a Doberman bitch, was born and bred on a farm.
 She never knew what it was like to be contained by a fence; her world knew no boundaries.
 But roaming free came to an abrupt end when her owners moved to a town house with neighbors all around them at close proximity.
 A picket fence was already in place but to no avail since Heidi vaulted over it easily, taking off to explore her new surroundings.
 Complaints swiftly followed.
-Heidi had run through someone’s seed nursery, barked at a child playing in the street, and – horror of horrors – chased adoberman electric dog fence
+Heidi had run through someone’s seed nursery, barked at a child playing in the street, and – horror of horrors – chased a

 neighbor’s pet cat up a tree.
 An ultimatum was issued to Heidi’s owner – either keep her in or put her down.
 “For a hyper or active dog like Heidi, your best bet is an hidden dog fence”, the police officer advised.
 Her owner agreed, knowing that Heidi would burrow under any other kind of dog fence, even a chain linked fence.
 In addition, chain linked fences are not that appealing and can lower the property value of homes.